Skip to main contentSkip to main navigationSkip to footer content

 In line with its mission, Core Values, and its Catholic, Mercy identity, Saint Xavier University is committed to fostering diverse and inclusive community in which students can learn and grow.
 As part of that commitment, the Office of the Dean of Students encourages our campus community to report behavior that discriminates, stereotypes, excludes, or harasses anyone in the community.

 Anyone who has been the targets of, or who witness, a bias incident may choose to make the University aware of these incidents through an official Bias Incident report.
 Upon receipt of such a report, the University will investigate and address the alleged bias incident and work toward a resolution that will end such behavior.
-The reporter will receive a response within 2 business days.
+The reporter will receive a prompt response.

 Report an Incident